Andres6936/Maximilian/Readme.md

 - realtime music information retrieval functions: spectrum analysis, spectral features, octave analysis, Bark scale analysis, and MFCCs
 - example projects for Windows and MacOS, using command line and OpenFrameworks environments

-### BASIC EXAMPLES
+### Basic Examples

 You can choose between using RTAudio and PortAudio drivers in player.h by uncommenting the appropriate line.
 To use PortAudio, you will need to compile the portAudio library from http://http://www.portaudio.com/ and link it with your executable.

 Examples demonstrating different features can be found in the maximilian_examples folder.
 To try them, replace the contents of main.cpp with the contents of a tutorial file and compile.

-#### MAC OSX XCODE PROJECT
+#### MAC OSX XCode Project

 You can run the examples using the 'maximilianTest' XCode 3 project provided.

-#### WINDOWS VISUAL STUDIO 2010 PROJECT
+#### Windows Visual Studio 2010 Project

 This is in the maximilianTestWindowsVS2010 folder.
 You will need to install the DirectX SDK, so that the program can use DirectSound.